zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: Custom

 ### HullFloatation Custom Offset
-- Description: Hull Floatation Collider Customization.
+- Description: DEPRECATED!!!
+Will be removed soon, values of -2 and 2 are allowed.
+Anything above means you are likely not using this correctly.
+Please use CenterOfMass instead if your vehicle needs to pivot lower.
+Hull Floatation Collider Customization.
 Set this value and it will always make the ship float at that offset, will only work when HullFloatationColliderLocation=Custom.
 Positive numbers sink ship, negative will make ship float higher.
 - Default Value: 0

-### EnableExactVehicleBounds_3.0.0
+### EnableExactVehicleBounds_3.0.1
 - Description: Ensures that a piece placed within the raft is included in the float collider correctly.
 May not be accurate if the parent GameObjects are changing their scales above or below 1,1,1.
 Mods like Gizmo could be incompatible.
 This is enabled by default but may change per update if things are determined to be less stable.
 Changes Per mod version
 - Default Value: True